 On December 22, 2017, the President of the United States signed into law the Tax Cuts and Jobs Act (the "Act").
-The Act amends the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
-For businesses, the Act reduces the corporate federal tax rate from a maximum of 35% to a 21% rate.
-The rate reduction will be taking effect on January 1, 2018.
-Therefore, we applied the tax rate of 21% to the ending balance of federal deferred tax assets, but because we provided a full valuation allowance against our net deferred tax assets, no tax impact is recorded due to the tax rate change.
+The Act amended the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
+For businesses, the Act reduced the corporate federal tax rate from a maximum of 35% to a 21% rate effective on January 1, 2018.
+The tax rate of 21% was applied to the balances of our federal deferred tax assets and liabilities at December 31, 2018, but because we provided a full valuation allowance against our net deferred tax assets, no tax impact is recognized due to the federal tax rate change.